-Lauren Ware is a freelance writer who specializes in medicine, science, health, and agriculture.
+Lauren Arcuri is a freelance writer who specializes in medicine, science, health, and agriculture.
 She lives in northern Vermont.

 During residency, Auerbach had trouble narrowing down exactly what kind of medicine he wanted to practice.
 Toward the end of his time at Yale, "I had four different fellowship application piles on my desk," he says.
 "A huge one for cardiology, a medium pile for pulmonology, a slightly smaller stack for gastroenterology, and then the smallest pile—that contained just two applications—in general medicine."
 In the end, Auerbach picked the smallest pile.
 It turned out to be the right decision.
 "I got really excited about general medicine and the research that I do," he says.
 "It's been a wonderful ride."